SirapopChu/dsi321_2025/README.md

 ## 📘 Project Overview

-ระบบนี้ถูกพัฒนาขึ้นเพื่อ **ติดตามและวิเคราะห์ข้อมูลสาธารณะ** ที่เกี่ยวข้องกับมหาวิทยาลัยธรรมศาสตร์ในเชิง **วิชาการ** โดยใช้เทคนิคการดึงข้อมูลแบบเรียลไทม์และการประมวลผลภาษาธรรมชาติ (NLP) เพื่อ:
+This system was developed to **Track and analyze public data** related to Thammasat University in **academic** terms using real-time data extraction and natural language processing (NLP) techniques to:

-- ตรวจสอบความคิดเห็นและบทความที่กล่าวถึง TU
+- Check comments and articles mentioning TU
-- วิเคราะห์อารมณ์และหัวข้อของเนื้อหา
+- Analyze the sentiment and topic of the content
-- แจ้งเตือนฝ่ายประชาสัมพันธ์เมื่อพบข้อมูลสำคัญ
+- Alert the PR department when important information is found
-- ปรับกลยุทธ์การสื่อสารให้เหมาะสมกับสถานการณ์
+- Adjust the communication strategy to suit the situation
-- วิเคราะห์สภาวะความเห็นสาธารณะต่อมหาวิทยาลัย
+- Analyze the public opinion situation on the university

 ---

 ## ✨ Project Features

-- ✅ Real-time Scraping จาก Twitter (X) ทุก 15 นาที
+- ✅ Real-time Scraping from Twitter (X) every 15 minutes
-- ✅ แปลงข้อมูลเป็น Parquet และจัดเก็บใน lakeFS
+- ✅ Convert data to Parquet and store in lakeFS
-- ✅ ตรวจจับข้อมูลใหม่ผ่านการ hash และเปรียบเทียบ
+- ✅ Detect new data through hashing and comparison
-- ✅ วิเคราะห์ด้วย NLP (Sentiment, Topic Modeling)
+- ✅ Analyze with NLP (Sentiment, Topic Modeling)
-- ✅ Streamlit Dashboard แสดงผลในรูปแบบที่เข้าใจง่าย
+- ✅ Streamlit Dashboard shows the results in an easy-to-understand format
-- ✅ Orchestrated ด้วย Prefect และ Deploy ได้หลายแบบ
+- ✅ Orchestrated with Prefect and can be deployed in multiple ways

 ---